suikan4github/murasaki/README.md

  * Critical Section
  * Message output

+You can find a set of sample in the [murasaki_samples](https://github.com/suikan4github/murasaki_samples) project.

 ## Sample
 With the Murasaki library, the STM32Cube HAL IO becomes easy to write.